hypnosapos/sparknetes/README.md

 > NOTE: This process may take you several minutes (~20 mins, under the wood there is a maven packaging task running).
  Take a look at Makefile file to view default values and other variables.

-We've left docker images available under the dockerhub org [dockerhub/hypnosapos](https://hub.docker.com/r/hypnosapos/) (sparknetes and spark images)
+We've left docker images available at [dockerhub/hypnosapos](https://hub.docker.com/r/hypnosapos/) (sparknetes and spark images)

 You could push your own images as well by: